2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/001_Introduction.md

 This requires computers to represent numbers differently, usually with the exponent+fraction representation (IEEE 754).
 Also computers have limited resources, thus have no concept of "infinity" (and conversely of "infinitesimal").

-Let's assume a computer with a reduced precision and we execute the following C++ program:
+Let's assume a computer with a fixed (and reduced) precision and we execute the following C++ program (you can just copy it verbatim):

 ```{.cpp caption="A simple float precision test"}
 #include <iostream>